danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I dreamed I carried the entire internet as if it were a stack of pages.
+I, Larry Page, dreamed I carried the entire internet as if it were a stack of pages.
 They floated and shifted like thin, luminous cards.
 Each page had glowing lines connecting it to others.
 Some pages blazed with many links pointing toward them.
 Others flickered faintly with only a few connections.
 I watched the pattern ripple outward like a web of light.
 Suddenly I understood.
 The importance of a page was shown not by its words but by how many paths led to it.
 I woke filled with excitement and wrote down the idea as fast as I could.
 The dream had arranged the internet into a map.
 The ranking system was already there.

 ---